 The Unfinished Vintage Buffet

 The buffet itself was in pretty nice shape when I got it.
 With no major damage, clean, straight lines and clean drawers.
 But, inside the cabinet doors were shelves that had been lined with contact paper.
 Who ever thought that sticky stuff was a good idea?
 The shelves had not only one, but two layers!

 On the positive side, once removed the wood underneath the contact paper is actually very pretty!
 The shelves were wiped down with rubbing alcohol to remove any leftover sticky residue.

+The buffet was prepped as every other piece of furniture is, you can see my full process for How to Prep Painted Furniture.
 The top of the buffet was sanded down to bare wood, leaving a gorgeous wood grain.
 The top was stained with Kristi Kuehl Pure Home Paint teak protective wood stain.
 Teak is a very rich dark espresso stain, so for a second coat, I use chestnut protective wood stain.
 Combining the two gave the rich dark stain that isn’t quite black and isn’t quite brown, but somewhere in between.

 In between coats of stain, the top was lightly sanded.
 The top was also lightly distressed along the edges creating a slightly worn look.

 Even though the protective wood stain does not need an additional sealer I wanted a super soft finish.
 I decided to sand the top with my flexible sandpaper and seal again with our clear satin finish.
 Sanding the top leaves a finish that is soft like a baby’s bum.

 The Paint – Painting Layers for a Cloudy Finish